apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 ## Customizing the Electron's Main Process

-If it is necessary to customize the Electron's main process beyond the scope of the Electron's configuration settings, chances can be added directly to the `cdv-electron-main.js` file located in `{PROJECT_ROOT_DIR}/platform/electron/platform_www/`.
+If it is necessary to customize the Electron's main process beyond the scope of the Electron's configuration settings, changes can be added directly to the `cdv-electron-main.js` file located in `{PROJECT_ROOT_DIR}/platform/electron/platform_www/`.
 This is the application's main process.

 > &#10071; However, it is not recommended to modify this file as the upgrade process for `cordova-electron` is to remove the old platform before adding the new version.